Prostitution in the Soviet Union: Perestroika (1986–1991)

 The first publications on prostitution in Soviet periodicals are the articles by Yevgeny Dodolev in the Moskovskij Komsomolets newspaper: "Night Hunters" (October 24, 1986) and "White Dance" (November 19 and continued November 21, 1986).
 These sensational essays brought Moskovskij Komsomolets to the attention of all unions and raised circulation to a record level.
 As a consequence, on May 29, 1987, the Code of Administrative Offences of the RSFSR was amended with Article 164-2, which punishes prostitution with a fine of 100 rubles (at that time the monthly salary of a low-skilled worker).
 A similar article has been preserved in modern legislation.

 One of the notable events of the perestroika life of the USSR was the publication of the novel by Vladimir Kunin Interdevochka in the magazine Aurora in 1988.
 The writer conducted a serious study on the professional activities of prostitutes and for several months followed their work in one of the Leningrad hotels.
 The working title of the story was "The Prostitute".
 The editors did not dare to publish the story with such a scandalous title, and Kunin replaced it with a euphemism "Intergirl".
 Subsequently, this neologism firmly entered the Russian language.
 The story aroused a violent reaction among the reading audience and the editorial board received a large number of responses.
 Pyotr Todorovsky directed the film adaptation Intergirl, released to theaters in 1989 and the most popular Soviet film in that year.

-Since the Soviet Union collapsed, women and girls have been forcibly sent to work abroad.

 Post-Soviet dissolution

+Since the Soviet Union collapsed, women and girls have been forcibly sent to do sex work abroad.
 See individual articles of post-Soviet states: